JuliaDiff/TaylorSeries.jl/docs/background.md

 \\cdots (x_d-x_{0_d})^{m_d} =
 \\sum_{|\\mathbf{m}|=k} f_\\mathbf{m} (\\mathbf{x}-\\mathbf{x_0})^\\mathbf{m}.
 \\end{equation}
-Here, $\\mathbf{m}\in \\mathbb{Z}^d$ is a multi-index of the $k$-th order homogeneous polynomial and $\\mathbf{x}=(x_1,x_2,\\dots,x_d)$ represents the
+Here, $\\mathbf{m}\in \\mathbb{N}^d$ is a multi-index of the $k$-th order homogeneous polynomial and $\\mathbf{x}=(x_1,x_2,\\ldots,x_d)$ are the
 $d$ independent variables.

-Clearly, in both cases, a Taylor series expansion can be represented by a vector containing its coefficients.
-The difference among the one and more independent variables is that the coefficients are, in the former case, real or complex numbers, while in the latter case are the coefficients of homogeneous polynomials.
-This motivates to construct the types `Taylor` and `TaylorN`, that we describe later.
+In both cases, a Taylor series expansion can be represented by a vector containing its coefficients.
+The difference between the cases of one or more independent variables is that the coefficients are real or complex numbers in the former case, but homogeneous polynomials in the latter case.
+This motivates the construction of the `Taylor` and `TaylorN` types, described later.

 ### Arithmetic operations

-The arithmetic operations involving Taylor series can be simply expressed as the operations involving the coefficients, namely
+Arithmetic operations involving Taylor series can be expressed as operations on the coefficients:
 \\begin{eqnarray}
 (f(x) \\pm g(x))_k & = & f_k \\pm g_k \\, , \\\\
 \\label{eq:multT}